Overview

 MeasuresNECP measuresDescriptionExpected savings, impact evaluationMore information available

-Implementation of energy management, environmental management and EMAS systems in companiesYesThe aim of the measure is to identify the potential for energy savings and a systematic approach to energy management at the level of individual entities of the national economy through the implementation of energy management systems, environmental management or EMAS and the resulting monitoring of energy efficiency in the entity itself.0.14 PJLink
+Implementation of energy management, environmental management and EMAS systems in companiesYesThe aim of the measure is to identify the potential for energy savings and a systematic approach to energy management at the level of individual entities of the national economy through the implementation of energy management systems, environmental management or EMAS and the resulting monitoring of energy efficiency in the entity itself.0.14 TJLink

 Increasing energy efficiency and reducing emissions in companies in a competitive wayYesSupport for an implementation of investment projects in order to reduce energy intensity and CO2 production.
-Its aim is to provide support for projects only to the extent necessary for their implementation, which will also result in significant savings of public funds.0.41 PJLink
+Its aim is to provide support for projects only to the extent necessary for their implementation, which will also result in significant savings of public funds.0.41 TJLink

 Support for energy audits for small and medium-sized enterprises (SMEs)YesThe aim of the measure is to support the implementation of energy audits in SMEs.
-The measure does not include support for the implementation of measures identified by the energy audit.0.14 PJLink
+The measure does not include support for the implementation of measures identified by the energy audit.0.14 TJLink

 Source: MURE